 Your primary application is only the first step in a long application process.
 After you submit your primary application, which includes a personal statement, letters of recommendation, activities, and a GPA and MCAT score, you will then begin receiving secondary applications.

 Secondary applications may begin arriving as early as two weeks after schools receive your primary application.
-This means that as burnt out as you may feel after submitting your primary application, there’s still lots to do.
+This means that, as burnt out as you may feel after submitting your primary application, there’s still a lot to do.

 Secondary applications play a critical part in your acceptance to medical school, so they should not be overlooked.
 They demonstrate to an admissions committee why you’ll make an excellent student, why you’re interested in attending their unique program, and how you will specifically add value to the student body.

 Although receiving a secondary used to be a sign that a school was interested in you, it’s now common practice for medical schools to send out secondaries to nearly every applicant.
-By having most applicants complete secondary applications, medical schools are able to receive hundreds if not thousands of secondary application fees, and they can also better gauge how interested an applicant is in their specific program.
+By having most applicants complete secondary applications, medical schools can receive hundreds, if not thousands, of secondary application fees and better gauge how interested an applicant is in their specific program.

-Understanding the secondary application process and planning for it in advance will help ensure you are able to complete your secondaries in a timely fashion.
+Understanding the secondary application process and planning for it in advance will help ensure you can complete your secondaries in a timely manner.
 We recommend you submit every secondary application within 14 days of receiving it.
-If you applied to around 20 different programs, which is what we recommend, you could potentially receive as many secondaries, so you’ll need to work quickly.
+If you applied to 25-30 programs, as we recommend, you could receive as many secondaries, so you’ll need to work quickly.

 TMDSAS Secondary Deadlines and Timeline

 TMDSAS applications open in early May for the following year’s medical school class.
-You can begin filling out your primary application at this time and should aim to have it completed by the end of May to early June, when applications can be sent to schools.
-If you plan on starting medical school in the fall of 2026, you need to begin the application process in the spring of 2025.
+You can begin filling out your primary application now and aim to complete it by the end of May or early June, when applications can be sent to schools.
+If you plan on starting medical school in the fall of 2028, you need to begin the application process in the spring of 2027.

 After you submit your primary application, expect to receive secondaries within two to four weeks.
 Your chances of being accepted to medical school decrease the later you submit your application due to rolling admissions.
 For your best chance of acceptance, stay on top of all deadlines and prepare to submit your primary and secondary applications long before the technical deadlines.